Maps

 ErrWordExists = DictionaryErr("cannot add word because it already exists")

-ErrWordDoesNotExist = DictionaryErr("cannot update word because it does not exist")
+ErrWordDoesNotExist = DictionaryErr("cannot perform operation on word because it does not exist")

 )